mortonjt/micro-stats-bench/README.md

-# DAbench
+# micro-stats-bench
-A collection of simulated and real benchmarks for differential abundance analysis
+A collection of simulated and real benchmarks for microbiome statistical methods